Help us achieve our goals:

 Pruning Pruning group 18 (roses)

-May be subject to black spot, rose rust, powdery mildews and a downy mildew
+May be subject to black spot, rose rust, rose powdery mildew and a downy mildew

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.